Home > Blackpool Profile > Mortality

 • Treatable (or amenable) mortality: Causes of death that can be mainly avoided through timely and effective health care interventions, including secondary prevention and treatment (i.e. after the onset of diseases, to reduce case-fatality).

-Although local authority Public Health may focus on the indicator included within the Public Health Outcomes Framework and the Clinical Commissioning Group (CCG) may focus its attention on the indicator included within the NHS Outcomes Framework, a collaborative approach to both prevention and treatment is important.
-The causes of mortality within both measures are sensitive to preventative interventions, early diagnosis and high quality health care.
+Although local authority public health may focus on the indicator included within the Public Health Outcomes Framework and the sub-integrated care board may focus its attention on the indicator included within the NHS Outcomes Framework, a collaborative approach to both prevention and treatment is important.
+The causes of mortality within both measures are sensitive to preventative interventions, early diagnosis and high-quality health care.

-Figure 6 shows Blackpool's mortality rate from causes considered preventable.
+Figure 4 shows Blackpool's mortality rate from causes considered preventable in people aged under 75 years.
 This fell in parallel with the North West and England as a whole until 2012-14 when the rate started to rise in Blackpool before levelling off once more.
 In the pre-Covid period of 2017-2019, Blackpool's mortality rate from causes considered preventable was the highest of any local authority in England.
-The 2018-2020 three-year period begins to show the impact of COVID-19 (which is defined as a preventable cause of death), with increases in rates for Blackpool, the North West and England.
+Since 2018-2020 Blackpool's preventable mortality rates continue to rise while rates in Enagland and the North West have dipped slightly in the latest period.
+Overall, in 2023 there were 1,282 deaths in Blackpool which were considered preventable, a rate of 323.1 per 100,000 (almost two times higher than the England average, 163.7).

 [1] Office for Health Improvement and Disparities, Mortality Profile